grados73/elm327_hc05/README.md

 * [Contact](#contact)

 ## General info
-Older cars that support OBDII standard have a lot of knowledge about current car condition which don`t show us, but we can read them and display the ones that interest us.
+Older cars that support OBDII standard have a lot of data about current car condition which aren't shown to us, but we can read them all and display the ones that interest us.

 ## Screenshots